malayjoshi13/TalkingHand/README.md

 | Recall | - | - | 0.801 |
 | F1 Score | - | - | 0.803 |

 The objective of this system is to help people with speaking and hearing disability to communicate with other people.
-Not choosing any specific sign language convention was intentional as with this experiment I wanted to understand the process to build a general hand sign recognizer which in future could be used for any conventional hand gestures.
+Not choosing any specific sign language convention for this work was intentional as with this experiment I wanted to understand the process to build a general hand sign recognizer which in future could be used for any conventional hand gestures.

 https://github.com/malayjoshi13/TalkingHand/assets/71775151/e7c0a1b0-2afc-4f08-9015-8f764f3aa56b